Albrecht, Duke of Bavaria: Life

+Jacobite succession

+As the eldest surviving son of the eldest son of Archduchess Maria Theresa of Austria-Este (1849–1919), recognized by Jacobites as "Queen Mary IV (of England) and III (of Scotland)", he was also the dynastic representative and heir-general of England, Scotland and Ireland's last Stuart king, James II and VII, deposed in 1688.

 Marriages and children

-Albrecht married Countess Maria Draskovich of Trakostjan (8 March 1904 in Vienna – 10 June 1969 in Wildbad Kreuth) on 3 September 1930 in Berchtesgaden.
-Daughter of Count Dionys Maria Draskovich von Trakostjan and Princess Juliana Rose von Montenuovo (a great-granddaughter of Marie-Louise of Austria, sometime Empress of the French), she belonged to a family of the Croatian nobility known since 1230 and made Imperial counts in 1631.
-Although Albrecht's father allowed the wedding, a Wittelsbach family council concluded that the marriage was non-compliant with the dynasty's marital tradition as set out in its historical house laws, and the names of the couple's four children were excluded from the Almanach de Gotha.
+Albrecht married Countess Maria Draskovich of Trakostjan (8 March 1903 in Vienna – 10 June 1969 in Wildbad Kreuth) on 3 September 1930 in Berchtesgaden.
+She was the only child of Count Dionys Maria Draskovich of Trakostjan (1875-1909) and his wife, Princess Juliana Rose von Montenuovo (1880-1961) (a great-granddaughter of Marie-Louise of Austria, sometime Empress of the French), belonging to a family of an ancient Croatian nobility known since 1230 and made Imperial counts in 1631.
+Although the couple were related, both sharing descent from Leopold II, Holy Roman Emperor and Albrecht's father allowed the wedding, a Wittelsbach family council concluded that the marriage was non-compliant with the dynasty's marital tradition as set out in its historical House laws, and the names of the couple's four children were excluded from the Almanach de Gotha.
 In 1948, however, a juridical consultation advised that the head of the house has sole authority to determine the validity of marriages within the House of Wittelsbach, prompting Crown Prince Rupprecht to recognize Albrecht's marriage as dynastic on 18 May 1949.

-On 21 April 1971 in Weichselboden, Albrecht married Countess Marie-Jenke Keglevich of Buzin (23 April 1921 in Budapest – 5 October 1983 in Weichselboden), daughter of Count Stephan Keglevich de Buzin and Countess Klára Zichy of Zich and Vásonkeö.
-They had no children.
+On 21 April 1971 in Weichselboden, Albrecht married Countess Marie-Eugenie Jenke Keglevich of Buzin (23 April 1921 in Budapest – 5 October 1983 in Weichselboden), also member of an old Croatian nobility, known since the beginning of the 14th century.
+She was the youngest daughter of Count Stephan Keglevich of Buzin (1880-1962) and his wife, Countess Klára Mária Theodora Paulina Antonia Josefa Zichy of Zich and Vásonkeö (1883-1971).
+The marriage produced no children.

 At the time of his death, Albrecht had four children from his first marriage, fifteen grandchildren and twenty-six great-grandchildren.
 His children are: